longturn/freeciv21/docs/Playing/index.rst

 Playing
 =======

-Playing
 The Playing category is an area for documentation editors to provide tips and tricks on ways to play Freeciv21 and any of they varying rulesets that the longurn.net community likes to play.

 .. toctree::